Irritable Bowel Syndrome (IBS)

 -IBS-C: Constella (Linaclotide) (Rx) (7)

-Unfortunately, both of these medications are not available in Australia.
-I have put in a request to have these medications made available in Australia.
+Unfortunately, both of these medications are not currently available in Australia.

 In general, the best outcomes for treating IBS occur with an individualized and dynamic treatment plan that is developed by the patient and clinician together, and then is regularly monitored.